Toni Payne: International career

 Through birth and descent, Payne was eligible to play for the United States or Nigeria.

 United States

-Payne played for the United States under-17 team, and was in the team which won the 2012 CONCACAF Women's U-17 Championship.
+Payne played for the United States under-17 team, and was in the team which won the 2012 CONCACAF U-17 Championship.

 Nigeria

 In 2019, Payne declared her intention to switch her international career to Nigeria.
-She made her senior debut on 18 February 2021 starting against Russian club CSKA Moscow at the Turkish Women's Cup.
+She made her senior debut on 18 February 2021 starting against Russian club CSKA Moscow at the Turkish Cup.
 Her first appearance facing a national team was two days later against Uzbekistan.

-Payne was called up to the Nigeria squad for the 2022 Women's Africa Cup of Nations.
+Payne was called up to the Nigeria squad for the 2022 Africa Cup of Nations.

-On 16 June 2023, she was included in the 23-player Nigerian squad for the FIFA Women's World Cup 2023.
+On 16 June 2023, she was included in the 23-player Nigerian squad for the FIFA World Cup 2023.

 Payne was called up to the Nigeria squad for the 2024 Summer Olympics.

-On 20 June 2025, Payne was named in the final Nigeria squad for the 2024 Women's Africa Cup of Nations.
+On 20 June 2025, Payne was named in the final Nigeria squad for the 2024 Africa Cup of Nations.